How to Write a Personal Trainer CV: Free Guide with Examples and Template

 How to list additional achievements

-Here, detail any significant accomplishments from your personal training experience, such as client success stories, awards, or results.
-You can highlight these outside of your work experience section if it's applicable to your education or course sections.
+Detail any significant accomplishments from your personal training experience, such as client success stories, awards, or results.
+You can highlight these outside your work experience section, such as your education or course sections.

 Helped a client recover from a knee injury, enabling them to return to running within six months through a tailored rehabilitation plan.